allo-media/tech-blog/_posts/2018-01-26-reduce-and-the-ferris-wheel-metaphor.markdown

 In conclusion, here are quick takeaways when facing something difficult to understand:

-- start with finding a metaphor, even a silly one; that helps summarizing the problem, expressing your goal and ensure you get the big picture of it;
+- start with **finding a metaphor**, even a silly one; that helps summarizing the problem, expressing your goal and ensure you get the big picture of it;
-- slice the problem down to the smallest understandable chunks you can, then move to the next larger one when you're done;
+- **slice the problem down to the smallest understandable chunks** you can, then move to the next larger one when you're done;
-- always try to map what you're trying to learn to things you've already learned; past experiences are good tools for that.
+- always try to **map what you're trying to learn to things you've already learned**; past experiences are good tools for that.

 [Array#reduce]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce
 [Elm]: http://elm-lang.org/